stejcon/masters-portfolio/documents/portfolio/testing.typ

         x.values().map(a=>str(a)).flatten()
       }).flatten(),
     ),
-    caption: "Data on exits for model " + model-name
+    caption: "Data on exits for model " + model-name,
+    placement: none,
   )
 }

-= All Results Tabulated
+= All Results Tabulated <tables>
 The raw results from each model are printed here for completeness sake.
 Any outputs of interest has been discussed above or in @observations
 #table-json("resnet18-cifar10-base")
 #table-json("resnet18-cifar10-branched")